honcholini/Realashlogs/README.md

 Hello Friend, So happy to see you come along way to check on me!

 Let me start by introducing myself,
-I am **Antonio Ashlogs**
+I am **Honcholini ALI.
+II**
 - 🕵🏽‍♂️An Ethical Hacker
-- 👨🏽‍💻A Penetration tester, Blogger and Content Creator.
+- 👨🏽‍💻A Security researcher and Crypto Day Trader.

 As you might have known, we keep learning **Forever**:
-- 👨‍🏫I am still a Cyber Security student....working always to improve in my skills and achieve my career goals.
+- 👨‍🏫I am still a Computer science student....working always to improve in my skills and achieve my career goals.

 If you are into this field:
 - 💞 I will highly love to know and collaborate with you.
 - 📱Connect with me in [linkedin](https://ng.linkedin.com/in/sir-ashlogs)
-- 📱Discord @ASHLOGS#0833
+- 📱Discord @Honcholini#0833